 If you use this technique, make sure to post your giveaway on social media.
 Buy ads to extend the reach of your announcement post.
 You need lots of non-listeners to enter the giveaway as well.

-Grow Your Audience with Castos
+Grow Your Audience with the Right Analytics

-7. Get serious with social media
+Dive Into Castos Analytics7.
+Get serious with social media

 Many podcasters make the mistake of taking it easy on social media.
 They post something when a new episode is available, but fail to really leverage their social profiles.
 If you play the social media game right, you can create a lot of buzz.